Try it free

 • You can reuse the Matcher and the Sample data from the classic processing rule.

-1. Go to Dynamic routing > Dynamic route to create a new route.
+1. Go to Dynamic routing > Dynamic route.

-2. Enter a matching condition for the route and choose the target pipeline.
+2. Enter true as a matching condition and choose the catch-all member pipeline as target.

 3. Select Add.
 The new route is added to the table and set to active by default.